-As of May 1, 2022, the Company had commitments outstanding for capital expenditures of approximately \$115.1 million, primarily for purchases of high-end equipment.
+As of July 31, 2022, the Company had commitments outstanding for capital expenditures of approximately \$145.4 million, primarily for purchases of high-end equipment.

-In May 2022, the Company was informed of a customs audit at one of its China operations.
+In May 2022, the Company was informed of a customs audit in one of its China operations.
 As of the date of this filing, the audit is ongoing.
 The Company estimated a contingency ranging from \$2.2 million to \$3.7 million which includes unpaid additional customs duties and related interest and penalties for the previous three years (the period under audit).
-We recorded a contingent loss of \$2.2 million, as we believe this is the most likely outcome.
+In the three month period ended May 1, 2022, we recorded a contingent loss of \$2.2 million, as we believe this is the most likely outcome.
 The \$2.2 million amount was recorded with a charge to Cost of goods sold in the condensed consolidated statements of income and Accrued liabilities in the condensed consolidated balance sheets.